Highlander (film): Soundtrack

 The Highlander original orchestral score was composed by Michael Kamen.
 The British rock band Marillion turned down the chance to record the soundtrack because they were on a world tour, a missed opportunity which guitarist Steve Rothery later said he regretted.
-The band's Scottish lead singer, Fish, had also accepted a part in the film but pulled out because of the scheduling conflict.
+The band's Scottish lead singer, Fish, had also accepted a part in the film, but pulled out because of the scheduling conflict.
 David Bowie, Sting, and Duran Duran were considered to do the soundtrack for the film.
 The eventual soundtrack includes several songs by Queen, such as "A Kind of Magic" and "Princes of the Universe" (the latter also being used for the Highlander television series title sequence).
 Brian May was inspired to write "Who Wants to Live Forever" after watching the love scenes between Connor and his wife Heather, and the song ultimately accompanied the film.

 Despite a mention in the end credits, to date a complete soundtrack album for Highlander has not been released.
 Queen's 1986 album A Kind of Magic features several songs from the film (although sometimes in different arrangements): "Princes of the Universe", "Gimme the Prize (Kurgan's Theme)" (the album version includes snippets of dialogue from the film), "One Year of Love", "Don't Lose Your Head", "Who Wants to Live Forever", and "A Kind of Magic".
 The album and single edits of "A Kind of Magic" feature a different mix from the one in the film; a 2011 re-release of the album includes the long-unreleased Highlander version of the song.
 The album does not include Queen's recording of "Theme from New York, New York", which features briefly in Highlander.
 "Hammer to Fall", a Queen song heard playing from a car radio in one scene, was from an earlier album, The Works.

-The 1995 CD Highlander: The Original Scores includes five cues from Kamen's Highlander score (along with six cues from Stewart Copeland's Highlander II score, and four cues from J. Peter Robinson's Highlander III score).
-Furthermore, a rearrangement of an excerpt from Kamen's score (specifically, the beginning of the track "The Quickening") was eventually used as the logo music for New Line Cinema's ident between 1994 to 2011.
+The 1995 CD Highlander: The Original Scores includes five cues from Kamen's Highlander score (along with seven cues from Stewart Copeland's Highlander II score and four cues from J. Peter Robinson's Highlander III score).
+Furthermore, a rearrangement of an excerpt from Kamen's score (specifically, the beginning of the track "The Quickening") was eventually used as the logo music for New Line Cinema's ident between 1994 and 2011.